MortenTabaka/Semantic-segmentation-of-LandCover.ai-dataset/INSTALLATION-LEGACY.md

 ```
 ["If a list of GPU devices is returned, you've installed TensorFlow successfully."](https://www.tensorflow.org/install/pip?hl=en)

-Success of Tensorflow2's installation is highly depenend on your OS and Nvidia drivers, therefore above guide will not always be correct.
+Success of Tensorflow2's installation is highly depend on your OS and Nvidia drivers, therefore above guide will not always be correct.

 I will be experimenting with customizing [Tensorflow's Docker image](https://www.tensorflow.org/install/docker?hl=en), to create a docker image designed for this project.

-### Register created Anaconda environemnt for Jupyter.
+### Register created Anaconda environment for Jupyter.
 ```
 python -m ipykernel install --user --name tensorflow --display-name "Python 3.8 (tensorflow)"
 ```